JARUS-QM/casex/docs/source/background.rst

 Background
 ==========

-From the summer 2019 and until early 2021, a small group of people have been working under the auspice of `JARUS <http://jarus-rpas.org>`_ on developing guidance material for use to determine the ground risk associated with operations of unmanned aircraft.
+Since the summer 2019, a small group of people have been working under the auspice of `JARUS <http://jarus-rpas.org>`_ on developing guidance material for use to determine the ground risk associated with operations of unmanned aircraft.
 This group is called the Quantitative Methods subgroup.
 The developed concept had to be applicable to most types of UAS and it has to be relatively simple to allow for everyday use by operators and authorities.

-The result of this development is described in Annex F :cite:`g-JARUS_AnnexF` in the SORA set of document developed and published by JARUS.
+While the work of this group is still onging, the results so far of this development is described in Annex F :cite:`g-JARUS_AnnexF` in the SORA set of document developed and published by JARUS.
 This Annex provide a elaborate explanation of how to determine the ground risk for a given operation, where a number of aircraft parameters and the density of people on the ground is known.